 Research

 My research lies in (stable) homotopy theory, as well as the spectral algebraic geometry and chromatic homotopy theory.
 I am particularly interested in ``height two'' phenomena, so elliptic cohomology and topological modular forms.
-Recently, aside from my research into operations in elliptic cohomology and further consequences therefrom, and I have been thinking about a few different avenues of research:
+Both the abstract set-up of Lurie in spectral algebraic geometry and the computations in the homotopy groups of TMF play an important role in my research.
+Aside from my own work, I also have the following collaborations with other mathematicians:

 Here are some links to my zbmath.org reviews, my arXiv.org papers, my mathscinet page, and my genealogy.